Wednesday, 31 December 2008

 ACHIEVEMENTS Andre Agassi achieved many remarkable feats in his tennis career.
 He won eight Grand Slam singles titles, one Olympic gold medal, one ATP Tour Finals title and 60 career singles titles.
 He also won three Davis Cup titles with the United States team.

-He is one of only five men in the Open Era to complete the career Grand Slam, and the only man to win the career Golden Slam and the career Super Slam.
+He is one of only five men in the Open Era to complete the career Grand Slam, and the only man to win the career Super Slam (career Grand Slam, plus the Olympic gold medal and the year-end championships).
 He is also the first man to win all four majors on three different surfaces: hard, clay and grass.

 He reached the world No. 1 ranking for the first time in 1995 and held it for a total of 101 weeks.